bemot/tutorials/5_AnalysingModelOutputs.md

 ### 3.2 Coverage of model outputs

-The table of contents of the validation pdf gives a good overview about the breadth of model outputs that can be simulated with a MAgPIE standard simulation, even though the validation pdf only shows a subset of possible model
+The table of contents of the validation PDF gives a good overview over the model outputs that can be simulated with a MAgPIE standard simulation, even though the validation PDF only shows a subset of possible model
 outputs:

 <div class="figure" style="text-align: center">